Instant Pot Spaghetti

 Instant Pot Spaghetti and Meatballs recipe on a plate with bread.

-• Ingredients.
-Most likely you’ll have these ingredients on hand in your pantry or freezer!
+• The ingredients are simple.
+Most likely you’ll have them on hand in your pantry or freezer already.
 And if you don’t, stock up for busy weeknights!

-• One Pot.
-No colander.
-You’ll love this simplicity of this easy meal, especially when it comes to cleaning up!
+• It’s a one-pot meal.
+No colander either!
+You’ll love the simplicity of this easy meal, especially when it’s time to do the dishes!

 Seriously though, if your family loves pasta, this is the Instant Pot recipe you need to try next!